 Teaching is a serious issue for many professionals.
 While demonstrating, using a pencil, or hovering over students, a vigilant posture is often lost for hours at a time.
 I recommend using a ergonomic guitar support when teaching long hours and remember to put the guitar down more often so you are not in an awkward position when writing or critiquing.
 Make a conscious effort to always sit properly.
 In the end this is good for the student as well.
 If they see you using good posture all the time then they have no excuses to not do the same!

-I’ve read that some back problems are related to dehydration.
+I’ve read that some back problems are related to or exasperated by dehydration.
 Drink water and reduce your caffeine intake before and during playing.
 Also, a bit of energy from snacks or juice can help replenish muscles and contribute to concentration and brain power!